rmit-s3722599-Minh-Le/IOT-Assignment1/README.md

 # config.json
-use to allocate min and max temp and humitdity
+Use to allocate min and max temp and humitdity

 # monitorAndNotify.py
 Get the current Temp and Humidity and trigger a warning if those go out of bounds of the max and min temp and humidity allocated.
 Can be run in the background with a CronJob.
 The current temp and humidity is logged in as a table via sqlite.